waynodiablo/Oystercard/styling/2_the_box_model.md

 > Everything in HTML is a box.
 HTML is just boxes containing stuff.

 So, in addition to remembering that [CSS is for typography](./1_css_for_typography.md), remember one more thing: CSS is for moving boxes around.
 The bad news is that there are a few ways to move boxes containing content around on a page.
-The good news is that once you know them, they behave consistently and, sometimes, predictably.
+The good news is that once you know them, they behave consistently and, mostly, predictably.

 The best introduction to the CSS Box Model is [CSS-Tricks](https://css-tricks.com/the-css-box-model/).
 It's a great resource for most things CSS.